 01 of 08

-The Fremantle visitor centre is in Kings Square at the corner of William and Adelaide Sts.
+The Fremantle visitor center is in Kings Square at the corner of William and Adelaide Sts.

 02 of 08

-The city of Rockingham, fewer than 50 kilometres south of Perth, is often considered the southernmost border of the greater Perth metropolitan area.
+The city of Rockingham, fewer than 50 kilometers (31 miles) south of Perth, is often considered the southernmost border of the greater Perth metropolitan area.

 Dolphin watch cruises get you close to the dolphins off the Rockingham coast.
 Take a ferry to nearby Penguin Island, home to more than 1200 little penguins.

-The Rockingham visitor centre is at 19 Kent St.
+The Rockingham visitor center is at 19 Kent St.

 03 of 08

-Mandurah, south of Rockingham on the Old Coast Rd, is some 72 kilometres from Perth.
+Mandurah, south of Rockingham on the Old Coast Rd, is some 72 kilometers (44 miles) from Perth.
 It is Western Australia's second largest city.

 Mandurah's foreshore and coastal waters are home to dolphins, pelicans, shags (a cormorant-like bird) and the blue manna crab for which Mandurah's Peel River estuary has become famous as a crabbing destination.